r-z-j/r-z-j/README.md

-# Hi there, I'm Robert!
+# Hi there, I'm Rob!

 Software developer with experience in Java, Spring Boot, JavaScript, Node JS, and Vue.
 Studied computer science at Indiana University and took a deeper dive in to enterprise development through the Tech Elevator coding bootcamp.
 Team player committed to delivering high-quality code and learning something new every day.